$291,700Average Value$210Average Price per Sq Ft1Home For Sale

 View GreatSchools Rating Methodology

-***Not suitable for building/construction of any kind for multiple reasons.******For recreational purposes only.***This fully wooded property hasn’t been on the market in nearly 50 years, and it won’t last long.
-It is located a short drive northwest of Broadway in the Bergton area of the county.
-Access is secured via a deeded right of way off of paved Criders Road.
-The northern
+***Not suitable for building/construction of any kind due to the severe steepness of the land.******For recreational purposes only.***This fully wooded property hasn’t been on the market in nearly 50 years, and it won’t last long.
+Located a short drive northwest of Broadway in the Bergton area of the county.
+Access is secured via a deeded right-of-way off of paved Criders Road.
+The

 A rare property consisting of 212.383 acres* that you can enter from a paved road and drive several miles of roads throughout the property that borders the National Forest on two sides.
 You'll be taken with the beautiful mountain and valley views from the higher elevation from the open fields.
 Even though listed as land for sale, the property was farmed for many years and has an old farmhouse